SWG-Source/SWG-Source.github.io/_docs/migrate-from-1.2.md

 If you are using the v1.2 Client, you can configure it to get updates from the client-assets repository.

-If you haven't already, you will need to install Git for Windows. https://git-scm.com/download/win
+If you haven't already, you will need to install Git for Windows from [here](https://git-scm.com/download/win).

 Open a GIT Bash in your client folder.
 Run the following commands one at a time:
 ```